 Anger.
 It can be liberating, like a forest fire, burning down the old and unneeded.
 It can also be destructive.
 Emptying.
 A laying waste to the inner landscape.
 In its wake, we burn ourselves out and are left putting things in order.

-It is not that anger is bad, it is just that it is often counter-productive.
+It is not that anger is bad; it is just that it is often counter-productive.

 The object of our anger, even a righteous cause, does not change productively just because we are angry.
 Long-term solutions have to be based on emotions that are less volatile than anger.